'Aren't bars supposed to be noisy?' - your views on Hartlepool's Wallis & Co facing licence review

 It is licensed to sell alcohol and provide live and recorded music until 11.40pm every night - but complaints have been made about noise levels coming from the bar.

-Deborah White, who lives in a flat above the bar, said residents experience noise from the premises both during and after its licensed hours.
+A woman who lives in a flat above the bar said residents experience noise from the premises both during and after its licensed hours.

 Dolph Jim Fin said: "Sounds like someone had nothing better to do than have a go at others trying to make a successful business work.